Baining Zhang’s Homepage

 Towards Schramm-Loewner Evolutions

 This set of notes was completed during a reading course titled Conformally Invariant Processes in the Plane.
-The part on univalent functions is not very well-written.
-A highlight of the notes is a partial proof of the measurability of the Loewner map, which takes a Brownian motion path to an SLE-path.
+The part on capacity and half-plane capacity is poorly written.

 A list of references which I found helpful is included at the end of the notes.